 Kansas 4-H and Atchison County Extension Cares About Kids

-4-H volunteers are unpaid staff representatives of Kansas 4-H and Atchison County Extesnion.
-A volunteer is an adult or teen who has successfully completed the Kansas 4-H Volunteer Service application process which includes completing an application, interview with extension staff, background screening, orientation, and appointment by the local extension board to serve as a volunteer.
+4-H volunteers are unpaid staff representatives of K-state University, Kansas 4-H and Atchison County Extension.
+A registered 4-H volunteer is an adult or teen who has successfully completed the Kansas 4-H Volunteer Service application process which includes completing an application, interview with extension staff, background screening, orientation, and appointment by the local extension board to serve as a volunteer.
 Serving as a 4-H adult volunteer is a privilege, not a right.
 Volunteers serve at the request of the extension board and are managed/supervised by the local agent(s) or a designee responsible for 4-H. The local board may restrict the initial or continued participation of volunteers in the 4-H program.
 Volunteer service in the 4-H program beyond the local level is contingent upon approved status at the local level.
-All volunteers must be registered and comply with the 4-H Volunteer Guidelines and Code of Ethics.
-Volunteers who assist with a single short-term learning activity are not required to complete the process.
-Volunteers repeating the this expereince should follow the volunteer appointment guidelines.
-Adults must have a completed and current Kansas 4-H Volunteer Service Application on file as required by the Kansas 4-H program.
-4-H Volunteer Code of Ethics http://www.kansas4h.org/p.aspx?tabid=487
+All volunteers must be registered and comply with the 4-H Volunteer Guidelines and 4-H Volunteer Code of Ethics Volunteers who assist with a single short-term learning activity are not required to complete the process.
+Volunteers repeating the this experience should follow the volunteer appointment guidelines.
+Adults must have a completed training and have a current Kansas 4-H Volunteer Service Application on file as required by the Kansas 4-H program.

 4-H Volunteer Screening Process